 UNIX accounts are automatically created for every student, faculty and staff member at the University of Southern California.
 In order to activate it, simply fill out the account activation page at the USC NetID Account Services website.
 After completing this form, it will ask you to set a password and an hour after this, you’ll be ready to go.

 There are several types of UNIX accounts ITS provides:

-- Research Computing Facility/High-Performance Computing Accounts – Research UNIX accounts are available to faculty and staff.
-See our High-Performance Computing and Communications documentation for more information on these accounts.
+- High-Performance Computing Accounts – Research UNIX accounts are available to faculty and staff.
+See our High-Performance Computing website for more information on these accounts.

 UNIX Account Policies

 All computer account users are required to read and abide by the ITS Computing and Usage Policies.
 You can review the ITS computing polices on-line at cio.usc.edu/policies/).

 - Keep in mind that you have a disk usage quota on your account that you should monitor.
 To see what your usage is, type